xXHunterRaiXx/countries-api-project-may-2025/version-1/README.md

 Make sure you've finished Version 0 before moving on with the following steps.

 ### Create API Call to REST Countries API
-1. In App.jsx, create API call that pulls countries data from the [REST Countries API](https://restcountries.com) using useEffect
+1. In App.jsx, create API call that pulls countries data from the [REST Countries API](https://restcountries.com) using the `useEffect` hook
 2. Display countries data from API call on the Home page, instead of displaying data from `data.json`
 3. Push your code to Github!